 Managing Down syndrome

 According to the National Institutes of Health, “There is no single, standard treatment for Down syndrome.
 Treatments are based on each individual’s physical and intellectual needs, as well as his or her personal strengths and limitations.
-People with Down syndrome can receive proper care while living at home and in the community.
-A child with Down syndrome likely will receive care from a team of health professionals, including, but not limited to, physicians, special educators, speech therapists, occupational therapists, physical therapists and social workers.
-All professionals who interact with children with Down syndrome should provide stimulation and encouragement.”
+Adults can receive proper care while living at home and in the community while a child will likely receive care from a team of health professionals, including, but not limited to, physicians, special educators, speech therapists, occupational therapists, physical therapists and social workers.”

 To learn more about Down syndrome, visit: